Ivermectin/ Pyrantel Pamoate

 - Reduction of Ancylostoma burdens

-Beyond its gastrointestinal applications, Ivermectin has secured approval for specific dermatological conditions such as scabies and rosacea.
-The adjunctive use of Pyrantel Pamoate in these instances further reinforces the therapeutic scope, providing both systemic and localized relief.
+Beyond its gastrointestinal applications, Ivermectin has secured approval for specific dermatological conditions such as scabies and ivermectin for rosacea The adjunctive use of Pyrantel Pamoate in these instances further reinforces the therapeutic scope, providing both systemic and localized relief.

 - Topical and systemic applications